Jorgan612/Tic-Tac-Toe/README.md

   The html and CSS layout went well.

 	- Successes
-  Made a unique layout, was able to make the board interactive.
+  Made a unique layout

 ## Challenges + Improvements
 	- What was difficult & how you would like to improve on code/project Planning and execution was difficult.
+I would like to improve my ability to use Javascript.

 ## Project Specs
   - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo.html)